 About the 1000 Guineas: The Fillies Mile Classic

 The 1000 Guineas is one of the most historic and storied events in British sport.
 This Group 1 is the second of the five British Classics of the Flat racing season taking place every year normally in either late April or early May.

 As with all of the Classics, the 1000 Guineas is open only to three-year-olds but, like the Oaks, only fillies are allowed to compete.
 Racing fans revel in the history of the 1000 Guineas but it’s not all about looking back to the past.
 It still attracts many of the very best fillies in training and the attention of every Flat racing punter.

 An Historic Race Worth its Prestigious Place in Racing

 The competing trainers and jockeys in the 1000 Guineas feel the weight of over 200 years of history bearing down on them.
 The very first edition of the race was held in 1814 which makes it just five years younger than the 2000 Guineas which is also still going strong.
 The race, which was established by the Jockey Club, got its name from the initial prize purse.

-Things have changed considerably during those 200 years, most notably the purse which stood at a cool half a million pounds as of 2020.
+Things have changed considerably during those 200 years, most notably the purse which stood at a cool half a million pounds as of 2019 (reduced by half to £250,000 for 2020).
 One thing that’s remained the same is the distance over which the 1000 Guineas is held.
 It’s always been run over 1 mile and takes place on the Rowley Mile at Newmarket, HQ of British Flat racing.